codeschooldropout/unraid-nvidia-overclock/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Decided to change mining computer into backup / test Unraid NAS but still wanted to mine Initially wanted to try GPU passthrough to a VM to avoid nvidia-settings on headless system but that didn't work out Found and adjusted [unraid-nvidia-overclock.sh](https://gist.github.com/gabrielsond/eea673568c17ff9a4b904cd0eb22760e) to work with Unraid 6.10rc4 test release
+Decided to change mining computer into backup / test Unraid NAS but still wanted to mine.

+Initially wanted to try GPU passthrough to a VM to avoid nvidia-settings on headless system but that didn't work out.

+Found and adjusted [unraid-nvidia-overclock.sh](https://gist.github.com/gabrielsond/eea673568c17ff9a4b904cd0eb22760e) to work with Unraid 6.10rc4 test release

 <p align="right">(<a href="#top">back to top</a>)</p>

 <!-- GETTING STARTED -->
 ## Getting Started